ziyaboraEsmer/lvgl_editor/README.md

 ### Free Version:
 - No limitations on the number of components.
 - No access to the Figma plugin or online preview.
-- No support for custom widgets (a.k.a recompiling the editor).
+- No support for custom widgets (i.e., recompiling the editor).
 - No multi-language UI translation support.
 - Some advanced features may be disabled.